Human Trafficking in [Jamaica] [other countries]

 Human Trafficking & Modern-day Slavery

 Jamaica is a source, transit, and destination country for women and children trafficked for the purposes of sexual exploitation and forced labor.
 The majority of victims are poor Jamaican women and girls, and increasingly boys, who are trafficked from rural to urban and tourist areas for commercial sexual exploitation.
-Victims are typically recruited by family members or newspaper advertisements promoting work as spa attendants, masseuses, or dancers; after being recruited, however, victims are coerced into prostitution.
-Jamaican children also may be subjected to conditions of forced labor as domestic servants.
-Sex tourism in resort areas has been identified as a problem.
-Some trafficking of women from the Dominican Republic, Russia, and Eastern Europe into Jamaica’s sex trade has been reported.
-Some Jamaican women and girls have been trafficked to Canada, the United States, The Bahamas, and other Caribbean destinations for commercial sexual exploitation. - U.S. State Dept Trafficking in Persons Report, June, 2008 [full country report]
+Victims are typically recruited by persons close to them or newspaper advertisements promoting work as spa attendants, masseuses, or dancers; after being recruited, victims are coerced into prostitution.
+Jamaican children also may be subjected to conditions of forced labor as domestic servants. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here and possibly a full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Jamaica.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.